Table Of Contents

 2.4 Click Create Dashboard to get started.
 This will take you to the New Dashboard recorder page where you will follow the instructions to capture and preview your dashboard before publishing it to screen.

-2.5 You’ll need to enter the URL of the Tableau dashboard you want to display and click Go.
+2.5 Enter the URL of the Tableau dashboard you want to display and click Go.

 2.6 If this is your first time creating a TV dashboard, a popup guiding you on how to configure your Chrome browser to allow the Fugo recorder to run in incognito mode will appear.
 You can find our instructions for allowing incognito mode here.
 If this is not your first time, you can skip this step.

-2.7 The Fugo recorder will open a new incognito window using the login URL you entered earlier.
-This window will contain the Tableau login screen; enter your Tableau username and password to sign in as normal.
+2.7 The Fugo recorder will open a new incognito window using the URL you entered earlier.
+This window will contain the Tableau login screen. enter your Tableau username and password to sign in as normal.

-2.9 Once you’ve reached the dashboard that you want to display, click Capture Dashboard in the recording pane at the bottom of your window.
+a.
+If you're happy with everything in the viewport being displayed on your screen, you can click Capture Dashboard in the recording pane at the bottom of your window.
 This will capture the whole screen, and prepare it for display on your digital signage.

 ❗ If you find that the Recorder can’t log in, ensure that your email and password are correct.
 If you can see on the Recorder that your password is being entered into the email field, select the pencil icon next to the “enter password” step, and then select the cog icon.
 Delete everything in the field that appears, other than “#password”.